guzzz/exams-fraud-analyzer/Readme.md

 1. After clicking in "START", the start button will freeze and the end button will start to be available.
 After clicking in "END" the system will calculate if there was a fraud between this two clicks time.
 If you dont click in "END", the event will not be registered.
 2. The system will always return the results analysis, even if we don't have any data recorded in this meantime.
-3. If some problem with the connection between the services occur, the system will return an error page.
+3. If some problem with the connection between the services occurs, the system will return an error page.

 ![Image Alt text](/readme_images/result.png)